 Here’s something for those with a sweet tooth!
 Fritule is a Croatian national dish that’s served for dessert.
 It’s made up of little fried balls of pastry, much like doughnuts, and filled with rum and raisins.

-They’re a big part of Christmas in Croatia, powdered with icing sugar, often served with orange peel and lemon zest, or even chocolate sauce.
+Fritule are one of the typical Croatian Christmas foods, powdered with icing sugar, often served with orange peel and lemon zest, or even chocolate sauce.

 You can find this dish on menus and at street stalls throughout Croatia, but they originate in Dalmatia.
 There’s nothing grabbing some of these moreish Croatian snacks from a market stall and wandering around one of the country’s beautiful harbors.